 Effective Staff Induction Plans = Engaged, Enthusiastic Employee

 So what is an effective staff induction plan?
 If all you remember is that your new person is a human being, with all the associated wants and needs, you will do well.
 No matter how senior, a new person will have concerns about fitting in or their ability to do the job, worry about getting lost or looking stupid.
+Integrating processes from the start such as time tracking will help ensure both the business and employee are on the same set expectations for productivity and overall work output.

 Help them relax and engage in their new surroundings by addressing these concerns BEFORE you start on the staff induction.